xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

     )
     ```

-    Since hardcoding those values is strongly discouraged, you need to opt-in via the `@HardcodedMaterialOptions` annotation.
+    Since hardcoding those values is strongly discouraged, you need to opt-in via the `@OptIn(HardcodedMaterialOptions::class)` annotation.

 There are of course a lot of cases that don't fit into any of the default item behaviors which is why you can easily make